Lab 01 - Agile Planning and Management using GitHub

 Exercise 1: Create a GitHub repo, project, and project board

-In this exercise, you will create a GitHub repo, project, and project board.
+In this exercise, you’ll create a GitHub repo, project, and project board.

 Note: As per GitHub documentation, Projects offer an adaptable, flexible tool for planning and tracking work on GitHub.
 Projects provide access to boards, which serve the role of Kanban boards.
 Kanban is a common and widely used framework in an Agile environment to represent the state of the project’s work.